-A gift of residual interest allows you to donate an asset today (personal residence, work of art, investment property) to The Arthritis Society, and enjoy the use of it for the rest of your life.
+A gift of residual interest allows you to donate an asset today (personal residence, work of art, investment property) to Arthritis Society Canada, and enjoy the use of it for the rest of your life.
 A tax receipt is issued for the fair market value of the donated asset.
 The allowable tax credit is based on the cash amount or market value of the property, your age, and current interest rates.

 How to arrange a trust or a gift of residual interest

 Discuss your gift intentions with your lawyer, financial advisor or tax advisor.
 Then you or one of these experts representing you can contact the Planned Giving team to arrange these gifts.
-The Arthritis Society should be consulted well in advance of establishing a charitable remainder trust or a gift of residual interest to discuss terms and conditions required for acceptance and receipting.
+Arthritis Society Canada should be consulted well in advance of establishing a charitable remainder trust or a gift of residual interest to discuss terms and conditions required for acceptance and receipting.